tedward03/codeTest/ReadMe.md

 ### Intro

-This is the Readme for the code that I created, but I felt that this was probably the easiest way for me to answer the questions, and fill in the design portion of the code test, and also do some (ALWAYS IMPORTANT) documentation on what I created too.
+This is the Readme for the code that I created, but I felt that this was probably the easiest way for me to answer the design portion of the code test, and also do some (ALWAYS IMPORTANT) documentation on what I created too.

 ### Entity Model

-It was posed that is the Entity model for the design portion
+It was posed that this is the Entity model for the design portion

 ![alt text](http://url/to/img.png)